 This is useful because let’s say as an example you are collecting email addresses from your visitors.
 You can then use those collected email addresses to retarget and forward helpful information and or promotions directly to your visitor’s inbox.

 This also allows you to grow your email list which will benefit you and your business in the future.

-Below, I have created an easy to follow step-by-step written tutorial on how to create a signup form from scratch using WPForms Mailchimp addon.
+Below, I have created an easy-to-follow step-by-step written tutorial on how to create an email signup form from scratch using the WPForms Mailchimp addon.